 How Software QA Is Done

-Quality assurance follows a standard flow.
+The quality assurance follows a standard flow.
 This process begins with business analysts gathering and confirming the requirements of the customer or the business.
 Based on the requirements, QA engineers draft a Test Plan.
 Once the customer approves it, QA specialists proceed with Test Scenarios and Test Scripts.
 These documents contain the specifics on what will be tested, and how it will be tested.

 The next step is the actual testing process.
 Testing can be done manually or automatically, by the users or professional testers.
 If they detect any issues (also called bugs or, more formally, defects), testers share their findings with the development team who created the software.
 The developers work out those bugs and the change is sent back for testing, which is referred to as re-testing.
 The final step for the QA team is writing a test summary that contains the general test results and is provided to management.